There is a wide range of MRI coils types available on the market.

 Meaning, if you do not have a coil, you do not have an image.

-What Are the Common MRI Coils Types on the Market?
+What Are the Common Types of MRI Coils on the Market?

 First, there are magnet windings (superconductive coils), then a shim coil for homogeneity that provides equal magnetic strength throughout the system, and lastly, the main coil, which is the gradient coil.